Alireza-Amani/SVS_percolation/README.md

 # SVS_percolation

 ## Overview
-This repository, SVS_percolation, contains the source code and associated scripts required to reproduce the simulations presented in the manuscript titled "Process-based Simulation of Percolation from Various Landfill Covers in a Cold Climate".
+This repository, SVS_percolation, contains the source code and associated scripts required to reproduce the simulations presented in the manuscript titled "Process-based simulations of percolation from various landfill final covers in a cold climate".

 ## Content
 The repository contains the following notable files and directories: